alexdsbreslav/spaceship_two_step_task_AN/README.md

-# Spaceship Two-Step Sequential Learning Task
+# Spaceship Two-Step Sequential Learning Task (AN Compatible)
 This is an adaptation of Nathaniel Daw's two-step decision making task.

 - Author: Alexander Breslav (Duke)